HexHive/ViDeZZo/README.md

 ## Contribution

-If any questions and ideas, please do not hesitate to raise an issse or a pull request.
+If any questions and ideas, please do not hesitate to raise an issue or a pull request.